Microwave tripping circuit breaker? Try these.

 Picture the scene; you’ve just arrived home after a long and tiring day at work.
 You’re starving, the kids are nagging you for dinner and you’ve promised a friend you’ll meet them at the gym that evening.

-Luckily, you’ve stocked the freezer up with some TV dinners, but as you pop one onto the microwave, close the door and click the start button, the circuit breaker trips leaving your microwave out of action.
-You wearily reset the circuit breaker and try again only for the same thing to happen.
+Luckily, you’ve stocked the freezer up with some TV dinners, but as you pop one onto the microwave, close the door and click the start button, the circuit breaker trips, leaving your microwave out of action.
+You wearily reset the circuit breaker and try again, but the microwave keeps tripping the circuit breaker.

 Frustrating, isn’t it?